se-research/OpenDaVINCI/tutorials/serialreceivebytes/README.rst

 .. code-block:: c++

-    #include <core/wrapper/PartialStringReceiver.h>
+    #include <core/wrapper/StringListener.h>

-    // This class will handle the bytes received via a serial link. class SerialReceiveBytes : public core::wrapper::PartialStringReceiver {
+    // This class will handle the bytes received via a serial link. class SerialReceiveBytes : public core::wrapper::StringListener {

-        // Your class needs to implement the method void receivedPartialString(const std::string &s). virtual void receivedPartialString(const std::string &s);
+        // Your class needs to implement the method void nextString(const std::string &s). virtual void nextString(const std::string &s);
     };

-To receive any data, we firstly declare a class that implements the interface ``core::wrapper::PartialStringReceiver``.
-The signature of this method is identical to ``StringListener``, though, this different interface was provided to indicate that the bytes received via this interface need to be further processed as part of a user-supplied protocol.
-This class will be registered as listener to our serial port that we create later.
+To receive any data, we firstly declare a class that implements the interface ``core::wrapper::StringListener``.
+This method will handle any bytes received from the low level ``SerialPort``.
+Here, your application should realize an application-specific protocol.

 SerialReceiveBytes.cpp: